What Is A Mental Health Counselor, And How Can They Help You?

 What can a mental health counselor do for you?

-There are many possible things that a mental health counselor can do to improve your life if you live with a mental health condition.
+There are many things that mental health counselors may be able to do to improve your life if you live with a mental health condition.
 The first thing that's likely to happen is a meeting to determine what exactly is going on with you.

 Mental health counselors are trained in interpersonal skills.
 That means they are going to be watching your body language, and they will be attempting to establish a rapport with you.
 The idea is to get you to open up.
 If you don't know what's happening, then the two of you can work to figure it out together.